Crowei23/Foogle-Geud-Final/README.md

-This the final project for 1050:
+This is the final project for 1050: